Joy-Wangari/Data-Fundamentals/README.md

 > Follow these steps to implement security features in your Supabase project.

 ### Prerequisites
--- In order to run this project you need:
+In order to run this project you need:

 1.A Supabase account on https://supabase.com/

-2.Existing Supabase project with database tables 3.Basic SQL and database security knowledge
+2.Existing Supabase project with database tables

+3.Basic SQL and database security knowledge

-4. Understanding of role-based access control concepts
+4.Understanding of role-based access control concepts

 ### Setup
 1. Ensure you have the Music Streaming System Database setup in Supabase